plumvillage/newsletter/src/2023/en/articles/sr-the-nghiem--a-true-teacher.md

 In a calm and pleasant way, but quick as lightning,Thay suddenly pointed out the window and made a cheerful observation about some distant landmark - something Nature-y, I suspect.
 In his compassionate way, Thay was attempting to distract me from my embarrassment.
 Flustered by my mistake, and self-conscious of the fact that Thay was “changing pegs” to make me feel better, I remained silent.
 However, in my heart, I registered fully his kindness. *Thank you for your kindness, dearest Thay.*

+{% image "article2023/sr-the-nghiem/image_edited.jpg" %}

 ### Understanding

-Another memory surfaces of Thay's understanding and kindness.
-One day, I was attending Thay in the *Great Meditation Hall* of Lower Hamlet.
+Another memory surfaces of Thay’s understanding and kindness.
+One day, I was attending Thay in the Great Meditation Hall of Lower Hamlet.
 As Thay and all the monastics were sitting down and arranging their robes in preparation for formal lunch, I found myself stranded in the center aisle.

 Searching for a path to my attendant’s seat, I spotted a clearing next to Thay’s sitting mat.
 Relieved, and wholly unaware of my impending faux pas, I approached the opening and took the fateful shortcut - directly over Thay’s alms bowl and food tray.